 Joseph A. Favazza, Associate Vice President for Academic Affairs and Dean of the Faculty, Professor of Religious Studies, (2005); B.A., St. Meinrad College; S.T.B./M.A., Ph.D., Catholic University of Louvain, BELGIUM.

-Todd S. Gernes, Assistant Dean of General Education and Academic Achievement, Associate Professor of History, (2008); B.A., M.A., University of Massachusetts, Amherst; M.A., Ph.D., Brown University.
+Todd S. Gernes, Director of General Education and the First Year Experience, Associate Professor of History, (2009); B.A., M.A., University of Massachusetts, Amherst; M.A., Brown University; Ph.D., Brown University.